 - Firefly has this with Lawrence Dobson who looks to be nothing special, and loses anything interesting about him whatsoever when you see Simon wearing the most villainous getup you can imagine.

 - The Mayor from Buffy the Vampire Slayer is just an average smiling politician, right?
 Wrong.

-- The episode 'Out of Sight' had a girl, Marcy Ross, who was so nondescript that no one noticed her.
+- The episode 'Out of Sight' had a girl, Marcie Ross, who was so nondescript that no one noticed her.
 She was never called on in class or spoken to by her peers.
 Eventually, a combination of quantum mechanics and the fact that the school is built over a Hellmouth turned her invisible.
 When her existance is revealed, she is implied to have been living in the school air vents for months without being reported missing.
 Willow and Xander don't know who she is, despite having had three classes with her the previous year.
-Marcy's goal is revenge on those who ignored her, through revenge and mutilation.
+Marcie's goal is revenge on those who ignored her, through revenge and mutilation.
 At the end of the episode, she is taken away by The Men in Black to a classroom of likewise invisible people, to be trained in espionage and assassination.

 - Alex, Paul and Jess of The Real Hustle don't usually use disguises except for fake names, but are never recognised by their marks.
 Then again, the magic of editing means it probably happens, but we just never see it ("Hey, aren't you that guy off TV?")

 - On The Drew Carey Show, Lewis and Oswald once boasted to Drew that their greatest edge in trying to meet women was being completely forgettable, thus any woman who turns them down would always give them a second chance a few years later by means of having forgotten them already.
 They go on to try to pick up a pair of girls who turn them down immediately, but they merely smirk and say "See you in ten years!"